 mysql.backup_history, and also

-REPLICATION CLIENT, to retrieve the binlog position, which is stored with the backup.
+REPLICATION CLIENT, to retrieve the binary log position, which is stored with the backup.

-localhost, issue statements like the following from the
+connect from localhost, issue statements like the following from

 mysql client program:

 CREATE USER 'mysqlbackup'@'localhost' IDENTIFIED BY 'new-password'; GRANT RELOAD ON *.* TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, DROP, UPDATE ON mysql.backup_progress TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, SELECT, DROP, UPDATE, ALTER ON mysql.backup_history TO 'mysqlbackup'@'localhost'; GRANT REPLICATION CLIENT ON *.* TO 'mysqlbackup'@'localhost'; GRANT SUPER ON *.* TO 'mysqlbackup'@'localhost'; GRANT PROCESS ON *.* TO 'mysqlbackup'@'localhost'; GRANT SELECT ON performance_schema.replication_group_members TO 'mysqlbackup'@'localhost';

 Upgrading MySQL Enterprise Backup from 4.1.1 or earlier:

 When upgrading to 4.1.2 or later, make sure that you also